wsargent/toodledo/README.txt

   toodledo add '*Action @Programming ^[Write Toodledo Ruby API] Write docs'

-Now let's add a date:
+Now let's add a different task with a date and tags:

-  toodledo add Write docs #Today
+  toodledo add Write more docs #Today %for_my_boss

 You can also edit tasks, using the task id.
 This sets the folder to Someday: